latorreandrea/auravisual-collab-manager-backend/README.md

 - 📱 Cross-platform frontend (Flutter)

 This project is part of my portfolio and demonstrates my experience with full-stack architecture, backend API design, secure authentication, and modern app development.

+**This repository contains only the file to handle the BACKEND {here} you will find the file for the frontend**